 At the Jewish Museum of Budapest, a replica of a tombstone dating from the third century bears the image of a menorah.
 This relic attests to nearly 1700 years of Jewish presence in the Carpathian basin, predating that of the Magyar tribes who broke free from the confines of the Ural Mountains during the ninth century.
 The modern history of Judaism in Hungary goes all the way back to settlement by Bohemian, Moravian, and German Jews here during the eleventh century.
 Under Ottoman occupation (1526-1686), tens of thousands of Sephardic Jews from Spain took refuge within the empire’s borders.
-The country was then taken back in 1686 by the Hapsburgs, unleashing a wave of pogroms.
+The country was then taken back in 1686 by the Habsburgs, unleashing a wave of pogroms.
 Considered as collaborators with the forces of Ottoman occupation, Jews were either massacred or expelled.
 They did not return until the late eighteenth century, encouraged by Joseph II’s policy of tolerance.
 From that point until the twentieth century, two distinct Jewish communities coexisted in Hungary.
 One, of Moravian and German origin, settled in both the country’s western regions and in Budapest; the other, made up mostly by Hasidism, settled in the Northeast.

-In 1840, Jews in Hungary became the first to enjoy freedom of trade within the Hapsburg Empire.
+In 1840, Jews in Hungary became the first to enjoy freedom of trade within the Habsburg Empire.
 The nation counted around 340000 Jews at the time, many of whom enlisted in the army during the war of independence from Austria in 1848 and 1849.

 The 1860s saw the rapid development of the city of Pest, where Jews had a significant presence.
 Meanwhile, the community’s poorest members were leaving their villages for the city to earn a living.